League City Elder Law Attorney

 Your Rights as an Elderly Person in Texas

-The Texas Human Resources Code Section 102.003 lists the specific rights of elderly persons, defined as anyone older than 60 years.
-Understanding these rights is key to understanding the importance of eldercare planning and advocating for your needs.
+The Texas Human Resources Code Section 102.003 defines a senior citizen as anyone older than 60 years.
+This section also lays out specific of these elderly persons.
+Understanding these rights is key to understanding the importance of elder care planning, financial planning, and advocating for your needs.

 - Exercise their civil rights